What is lower back pain?

 -

-Hydronephrosis: Inflammation of the kidneys due to the accumulation of urine, usually caused by an obstruction in the urinary tract.
+Hydronephrosis: This is the inflammation of the kidneys due to the accumulation of urine, usually caused by an obstruction in the urinary tract.

 -

-Kidney cysts: Cysts in the kidneys can cause pain if they are large or if they rupture.
+Kidney cysts: Kidney cysts can cause pain if they are large or rupture.

 -